Box-ball systems and RSK recording tableaux: Further directions

 \subsection{Consecutive permutation patterns}

 A permutation, or pattern, $\sigma$ is said to be a \emph{consecutive pattern} of another permutation $\omega$ if $\omega$ has a consecutive subsequence whose elements are in the same relative order as $\sigma$.
 Otherwise, $\omega$ is said to avoid $\sigma$ as a consecutive pattern.
 For example, 314\textbf{5926}87 contains 2413 because the subsequence 5926 is ordered in the same way as 2413.
 On the other hand, $314592687$ avoids $321$ since $314592687$ has no consecutive subsequence ordered in the same way as $321$ (although $314592687$ contains the classical pattern $321$).
+Consecutive pattern was first systematically studied by Elizalde and Noy in the early 2000s~\cite{ElizaldeNoy03}.
+Since then, this notion has appeared in dynamical systems~\cite{ElizaldeSIAM09}, generalized to arbitrary Coxeter groups~\cite{GaoWang23}, and more; see the survey~\cite{ElizaldeSurvey}.

 We conjecture that good permutations are closed under consecutive pattern containment; that is, if a permutation is good, then any consecutive subpermutation is also good.

 \begin{conjecture} If a permutation $\omega$ is good, then the standardization of every consecutive subpattern of $\omega$ is also good. \end{conjecture}